NVivo License Types Explained (2026): Academic vs Commercial vs Team Use (And When It Stops Scaling)

 Commercial Licenses: Full Access, Full Price

-Commercial licenses are what most industry teams end up needing, even if they start by exploring academic options.
+Commercial licenses are what most industry teams ultimately need, even if they first explore academic options.

 What commercial licenses include